UsmannArshad/React-Router/readme.txt

 =>NavLink:
 we can use navlink instead of link now we can change its properties when its active etc like in code

+=>Redirect:
+U can use redirect for different purposes like to block user from specific page like if username is ali we can redirect to home else show the page.
+1)<Redirect from="" to=""/>
+2)Usenavigate